 A pilot co-responder program ran in Cleveland’s Second District from June 2016 through September 2018, averaging 66 calls per month.
 Forty-four percent of the calls came through CDP dispatch, resulting in crisis workers being on the scene with CIT police officers, while the rest of the calls to the co-responder teams came through forms filled out by patrol officers to provide follow-up for individuals in need of further assistance.
 When crisis workers were on the scene, a lower percentage of individuals were transported to an emergency department and the workers were more successful in connecting individuals to services they needed.
 The workers were also able, in the months after first contact, to reduce the number of calls from individuals with frequent CDP contact.
 The pilot was funded by a $200,000 federal grant to the city and $260,000 from the county ADAMHS board.
 In 2018, the city applied unsuccessfully for a grant to continue the program.

 A snapshot of Cleveland data suggests that many calls logged by CDP officers could likely be handled by unarmed responders with different skills and training than those of the vast majority of police officers.
-The figure below shows data from a citywide CDP report covering four days of calls in June separated into two categories: more likely to require an armed response and less likely to require an armed response.
+The figure below shows data from a citywide CDP report covering a 20-day sample from the first half of 2021 separated into two categories: more likely to require an armed response and less likely to require an armed response.
 This analysis suggests that as many as 37% of the calls during this period are in categories that could have been handled by individuals other than sworn and armed patrol officers, including traffic stops, parking violations, burglar alarms, traffic control, and checking on an individual’s welfare.
 Nationally, some reports suggest an even higher percentage of calls do not involve violence.

 It is quite likely that some of the calls listed as requiring an unarmed response would in fact warrant an armed response, but it is equally likely that some listed as requiring an armed response could be handled by unarmed first responders.
 One relevant example: One CDP staffing report found that of the more than 23,000 residential and business alarms CDP officers responded to in 2015, 98% were false alarms.